 The Accelerator is being delivered as a remote mentoring programme.

 - work on a data science project, chosen by you, over three months

-- commit to spending one day a week at a regional hub, which forms your protected time (an important benefit of the programme);
+- commit to spending one day a week on your project, which forms your protected time (an important benefit of the programme)

 - be assigned a dedicated mentor (an experienced data scientist) for the duration of your project.
-You will agree your project schedule with them and benefit from peer support from other participants in your cohort.
+You will agree your project schedule with them and benefit from peer support from other participants in your cohort